claws/quadcopter/doc/builds/alien5/index.rst

 Flight Controller
 -----------------

+I am using the MotoLab Tornado F3 Flight Controller from ImpulseRC.

 There are three separate power rails on the board.

 Lipo voltage - Connected to a resistor network for VBAT monitoring and to the pads for an external switching regulator.